David Duffield

 David Arthur Duffield (born 21 September 1940) is an American billionaire businessman in the software industry.
-He is the co-founder and former chairman of PeopleSoft, and co-founder and CEO emeritus of Workday, Inc., two publicly traded enterprise software companies that started after the age of 40.
-In addition, he is founder and co-CEO of Ridgeline, Inc. He has been on the Forbes World's Richest People list for many years.
+He is the co-founder and former chairman of PeopleSoft, and co-founder and CEO emeritus of Workday, Inc..
+In addition, he is founder and Chairman of Ridgeline, Inc.

-Duffield has given $303 million to companion animal welfare causes and organizations; more than $145 million to his alma mater Cornell University; over $100 million to expand other educational institutions close to him and his family; $13 million to local first responders and community organizations; and $2.1 million to veterans affairs.
+Duffield has donated more than $500 million to his alma mater Cornell University, including a series of donations in the 2020s totaling over $400 million.
+As a result, the university renamed its College of Engineering after him.
+He has also given $303 million to companion animal welfare causes and organizations, over $100 million to expand other educational institutions close to him and his family, $13 million to local first responders and community organizations, and $2.1 million to veterans affairs.
 His philanthropic interests are managed by the Dave & Cheryl Duffield Foundation.
 One of their main projects is the planned Liberty Dogs, a 27-acre service dog training campus in Reno, Nevada, that will match and train disabled military veterans and canine companions.
+As of 2026, Duffield's net worth is $10.1B.

 Early life

 Duffield was born in Cleveland, Ohio, and raised in Ho-Ho-Kus, New Jersey.
-His mother, Mary Duffield, was an elementary school teacher, and his father, Al Duffield, who was an engineer without a college degree.
+His mother, Mary Duffield, was an elementary school teacher, and his father, Al Duffield, was an engineer without a college degree.
 In 1954, he graduated from Ho-Ho-Kus elementary school, where his mother taught and his brother, Al Jr., attended.
 In 1958, David graduated from Ridgewood High School in nearby Ridgewood, New Jersey, where he was co-captain of the baseball team.

 He attended Cornell University, where he played in a band and was a pitcher on the baseball team.
 He received a bachelor's degree in electrical engineering and an MBA from Cornell University.
 He is the benefactor behind Cornell's Duffield Hall, a nanoscale science (or nanotechnology) and engineering facility at Cornell.
 While at Cornell, Duffield was a member of Beta Theta Pi.